Qinti/nazca/README.md

 ### Analyze
-While compiling drops the process as soon as it finds the error in your source file, analyser checks the syntax and outputs you the list of classes, hierarchy and the list of errors (if any).
+While compiling drops the process as soon as it finds the error in your source file, analyser checks the syntax and outputs you the list of classes, hierarchy, and the list of errors (if any).
 ```shell script
 nazca analyse /your/file.nazca
 ```